Venezuela announces amnesty bill that could lead to mass release of political prisoners

 The measure had long been sought by the United States-backed opposition.
 It is the latest concession Rodríguez has made since taking the reins of the country on Jan.
 3 after the brazen seizure of then-President Nicolás Maduro in a U.S. military attack in Venezuela’s capital, Caracas.

-Rodríguez told a gathering of justices, magistrates and others that the ruling party-controlled National Assembly would take up the bill with urgency.
+Rodríguez told a gathering of justices, magistrates, ministers, military brass and other government leaders that the ruling party-controlled National Assembly would take up the bill with urgency.

-“May this law serve to heal the wounds left by the political confrontation,” she added during the televised event.
+“May this law serve to heal the wounds left by the political confrontation fueled by violence and extremism,” she added in the pretaped televised event.
+“May it serve to redirect justice in our country, and may it serve to redirect coexistence among Venezuelans.”

 Rodríguez also announced the shutdown of Helicoide, a prison in Caracas where torture and other human rights abuses have been repeatedly documented by independent organizations.
 The facility, she said, will be transformed into a sports, social and cultural center for police and surrounding neighborhoods.